The Chairman of the Board. Ol' Blue Eyes. The Voice. Leader of the Rat Pack.

 - Of particular note is his 1957 recording of "Have Yourself a Merry Little Christmas", which was the first to substitute the now-standard lyric "hang a shining star above the highest bough" for the rather darker original "until then we'll have to muddle through somehow".
 The change came about when Sinatra told composer Hugh Martin, "The name of my album is A Jolly Christmas.
 Do you think you could jolly up that line for me?"

 - "I Am Great!"
-Song: "My Way."
+Song: "My Way", a Cover Version of "Comme d'habitude" by Claude François that totally rewrites the lyrics.
 Frank went on the record as disliking the song.
 But it fit his persona so perfectly, he was obliged to top off every concert with it."You sing it at every show, you'd hate it, too!
-Don't gimmie that jazz."
+Don't gimme that jazz."

 - Location Song: "New York, New York", "Chicago (That Toddlin' Town)", both a Homage to those cities.